There are many, many ways in which

 |

-responsible breeders NEVER sell puppies through bulletin board ads, signs in
+that responsible breeders NEVER sell puppies through bulletin board ads, signs

 Identifying a Quality Breeder